Code-Institute-Submissions/Mk1-Project/README.md

 course from [Code Institute](https://codeinstitute.net/), through Edinburgh Napier University.
 He has been a part of the hospitality industry and a chef from 2008-2020.

+## **1.4 Concept**

+This will be a multiple pages website, home page will be an image carousel showing  the service, product and branded images.
+A banner with download links underneath with fixed header containing a text banner and navigation bar.
+Footer will be fixed at the bottom of the page with contact phone numbers and social network links.
+The header will keep the banner in both desktop and mobile.
+In desktop the links will keep across full screen but move to a burger icon when in mobile allowing for the content to be kept clear and visible.
+The navigation menu will contain dropdown link allowing for expansion of pages by leading to some of the page pages broken down by id tags.
+The nav menu will have active screens set allowing the user to know where they are in the site.

+The site will be fully responsive and optimized to be viewed on different screen sizes and devices.

+## **1.5 User Stories**

+As a potential event organiser  who has a rough idea of what im looking for I would want to be able to find out where I can sample the offering be able to contact the services provider to ask about the request that I have.
+I would also be looking to see images of what was on offer and to keep up to date with any upcoming events I could attend.
+It needs to be straight forward so I do not feel out of my depth and be able to see if they have the services I am looking for that would be identifiable after entering the website off a google search.

 [**Back to top of Introduction**](#introduction)

 [⬆ Back to Contents](#contents)